umbraco/Umbraco.Packages/creating-a-package-from-scratch/index.md

 ![Custom dashboard][dashboard]

-## Creating a package from the backoffice
+## Exercise 2: Creating a package from the backoffice

 So far we haven't actually done anything related to packages.
 Lots of people add extensions to their sites without ever packaging them up and sharing with others.
 So let's look at how we can share our brand new dashboard with others!